leaningtech/labs/src/content/docs/cheerpj3/11-guides/File-System-support.md

 ## `/app/` mount point

 The /app/ mount point corresponds to a virtual read-only, HTTP-based filesystem. `/app/` can be used for multiple purposes including accessing JAR files and data from your local server.
-It is required to distinguish between local server, runtime files and files stored in the browser database.

 The `/app/` mount point refers to the root of your web server.
 To have a clearer concept of the `/app/` mount point, let's assume that your web server is available at `http://127.0.0.1:8080/`: